 nrf_cloud_agps sample is the easiest way to get started with generating GPS coordinates with your nRF9160 Feather.

-Note: you can get a pre-build binary file compiled using v1.3.2 here.
+Note: you can get a pre-build binary file compiled previously using NCS v1.3.2 here.

 - Change directories to